Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 They may be used with any type of method: instance, static or a constructor.
 Although often overlooked, I believe they have the power to greatly improve our code.

-I will not talk about how to use Method References here.
+I will not talk about how to use Method References here, since this has been explained in great detail by others already.
-This has been explained in great detail by others already, for example in [this tutorial from Oracle](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html).
+[This tutorial from Oracle](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) is a great example.
 My goal is to show the advantages of using them and outline ideas on how they could be improved in the future Java releases.

 ## Why Method References are great